ISPs are selling your web history published by nherting

 Article Rating: 0.0000

 Technology Article by nherting.
-Article Location: Washington DCTweet
+Article Tags: Washington DCTweet

 The US Senate yesterday voted to eliminate privacy rules that would have forced ISPs to get your consent before selling Web browsing history and app usage history to advertisers.
 Within a week, the House of Representatives could follow suit, and the rules approved by the Federal Communications Commission last year would be eliminated by Congress.